Classes and Objects in Typescript| Constructor and Inheritance examples

 })();

-public modifier: if the variable is declared without a modifier, the compiler treats it as public by default.
-This can be applied to variable declaration or constructor parameters as public or for methods if required.
+public modifier: If a variable is declared without a modifier, the compiler treats it as public by default.
+This can be applied to variable declarations or constructor parameters as public or for methods if required.

-protected modifier: the protected modifier has the following accessible rules
+protected modifier: The protected modifier has the following accessibility rules:

 Readonly modifier:

-What if you want to maintain the same properties for all objects of a class?
+TypeScript supports the static keyword for properties of a class.
+If you want to maintain the same properties for all objects of a class, you can use a static declaration for properties.

 class StaticDemo {